 An important part of the Commissioners Court’s actions involves finances: the means by which the county raises revenues (1), and the purposes for which it makes expenditures (2).

-The chart below shows the revenues and expenditures per capita for the period including fiscal year 2012 through 2016.
-Per capita data was provided by the U.S. Census Bureau population estimates.
+The chart below shows the revenues and expenditures per capita for the period including fiscal year 2013 through 2017.
+Population data was provided by the U.S. Census Bureau.

 Since Hurricane Ike in 2008, Galveston County has been the recipient of a multitude of grant funds to assist with disaster recovery.
-Pursuant to 2008, the county continues to use grant monies to restore beaches and dunes, remediate and improve infrastructure, restore county facilities and repair, rebuild and elevate homes.
+The county continues to use grant monies to restore beaches and dunes, remediate and improve infrastructure, restore county facilities and repair, rebuild and elevate homes.

-The chart below shows the revenues and expenditures per capita excluding the grant funds for the period including fiscal year 2012 through 2016.
-Per capita data was provided by the U.S. Census Bureau population estimates.
+The chart below shows the revenues and expenditures per capita excluding the grant funds for the period including fiscal year 2013 through 2017.
+Population data was provided by the U.S. Census Bureau.

-Please click here to view Galveston County's Finance Summary for FY2016 in addition to the information provided below.
+Please view Galveston County's Finance Summary for FY2017 in addition to the information provided below.

 (1) Revenues are financial inflows such as ad valorem property tax collections, grants received from governmental agencies, and fees paid by individuals for services provided by the County Clerk, District Clerk, Tax Assessor-Collector, etc.